ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

-Forward imputation imputes data for non-responders in the target period by multiplying a link to the predictive data, where the predictive period is the peiod that immediately precedes the target period.
+Forward imputation imputes data for non-responders in the target period by multiplying a link to the predictive data, where the predictive period is the period that immediately precedes the target period.
 It should be noted that the same link is used for forwards imputation from a response and from a construction.